eastgenomics/eggd_dias_batch/readme.md

 - Search for bam files using the folder and name provided in the config file under `-isingle_output_dir`
     - Remove any files belonging to samples specified to `-iexclude_samples`
 - Run CNV calling app
-    - n.b. if `-icnv_reports=true` is specified, the app will be held until CNV calling completes, and the output will be used for launchign CNV reports
+    - n.b. if `-icnv_reports=true` is specified, the app will be held until CNV calling completes, and the output will be used for launching CNV reports
 - Launch reports workflow (if any specified; see below)
 - Write summary report and upload